Student Leadership

 Students are able to form the basis for developing democratic principles and practice.

 Our overall aim is to listen to, respond to and involve students in all aspects of school life so that all students are able to participate fully as active citizens, take ownership over their education and co-construct their learning with teachers and other parties.
-The role of the students in the life of the school is vital if we are to further develop as a high performing school which speaks for all its students.
+We model to students the electoral process through our elections to the school council.
+School Councillors then serve as representatives of their form on the half-termly council meetings.
+Council Meetings have two agenda items; one decided by staff, and the other by students.
+This demonstrates that the purpose of School Council is for staff and students to work together to improve the school.

 Students work in partnership with staff and each other towards shared goals.